MarioRicalde/SCSS.tmbundle/README.markdown

     osascript -e 'tell app "TextMate" to reload bundles'

 #### Known Issues:

-Some highlights are messed up.
-Also the language needs to be refactored.
-Help with this would be deeply appreciated.
-For now we're going to be on a "hackish" branch.
-Till I have time to the refactoring.
+- Error Highlighting sometimes fails, will need to improve the regexp.

-#### Credits:
+#### Credits and More:
+Thanks to [ModernMethod](http://modernmethod.com) and [Julio Capote](http://github.com/capotej/) for introducing and guiding me to the wonderful world of Ruby and SASS.
+Thanks to [Chris Eppstein](http://github.com/chriseppstein) who developed the base SCSS.tmbundle.
 This bundle has the Zen Coding Bundled within because of the scope.
-You can view the repository here: http://code.google.com/p/zen-coding/
+You can view the repository here: [Zen Coding @ google.com](http://code.google.com/p/zen-coding/).